-This package contains C software to implement JPEG image encoding, decoding, compression processes.
+This software implements JPEG baseline, extended-sequential, and progressive compression processes.
 Provision is made for supporting all variants of these processes, although some uncommon parameter settings aren't implemented yet.
+We have made no provision for supporting the hierarchical or lossless processes defined in the standard.